-Although the report is now outdated, we’re posting it here for the record.
+Although the July 2019 report on the Scrutiny meeting is now outdated, we’re posting it here for the record.
 It might be useful to come back to, to check if what needed to be done has been done.
 Particularly the need that this meeting identified for:

 - Hard information about care closer to home services, in order to consult the Clinical Senate, Primary Care Networks, Local Medical Committees and the public on definite proposals, not nebulous aspirations

 - More info about who exactly will staff the paediatric resuss facilities at the downgraded Huddersfield Royal Infirmary (HRI) A&E

 - Info about what the Yorkshire Ambulance Service protocols are for HRI

 - GPs’ access to the hospitals’ Electronic Patient Records and vice versa